danny-avila/LibreChat/docs/install/installation/mac_install.md

 ### Download LibreChat (Required)
 - Open Terminal and clone the repository by running `git clone https://github.com/danny-avila/LibreChat.git`
 - Change into the cloned directory by running `cd LibreChat`
-- Create a .env file in the api directory by running `cp .env.example .env`
+- Create a .env file by running `cp .env.example .env`
 - Install dependencies by running: `npm ci`
 - Build the client by running: `npm run frontend`